eranr/storylet/chapter1.rst

 It has been six years now that they are together, and they have been there together pretty much from the beginning: Before the plant, the talent locators and the karma.
-Almost without noticing it all grew very rapidly around them until they felt suffocated.
-Still, they could not leave.
+Almost without noticing it all grew very rapidly and worstly around them.
+Yet the thought of leaving has not even occured to them.

 “I think I will go to the CORE’s club”, he called after her, “I want to catch up and could use a well poured pint after all those flies”.
 Gerrit